Western Tanager - Piranga ludoviciana CARDINALIDAE Members: | Search Common: Search Scientific: |

 Global Rank | G5 | ||||||

-Coastal Plain | Scarce "transient" and winter visitor, with about 100 records.
+Coastal Plain | Scarce "transient" and winter visitor, with over 100 records.
 Very rare to rare in winter along the coast and slightly inland (on the mainland); very rare in the central part of the region, and casual to very rare in the western portion, including the Sandhills.
 Many of these are birds appearing at feeders, lingering for weeks at a time, even spending the entire winter on occasions.
-Mainly mid- or late Nov to late Mar, sparingly to early May, and once to 29 May.
+Mainly mid- or late Nov to late Mar, sparingly to early May, once to 29 May, and once to 1 Jun.
 An adult male (seen by an excellent observer) in the Sandhills Game Land on 10 Aug 1974 is remarkable.
 Peak counts: 2, on four occasions -- Manteo, Morehead City, New Bern, and Southern Shores (Dare). | ||||||

 Piedmont | Scarce "transient" and winter visitor, with about 40 records.
 Very rare visitor, mainly from early Dec to early May, with one record for 8 Oct.
 Even earlier was one at Lake Higgins (Guilford) on 13 Sep 2023.
 Only five or six of the birds stayed for a week or more, and four of them over-wintered (in Charlotte, Davidson [Mecklenburg], Forsyth, and Raleigh).
 Most notable was one seen in the foothills feeding on dogwood berries (and not at a feeder), at Lake James SP (McDowell), from 3 Dec 2014 - 8 Jan 2015.
 Peak counts: one. | ||||||